-How to Prevent Catching the Worst Flu in Decades
+How to Prevent Catching the Flu

 By Marti Kessack, PhD(c), MSN/Ed, RN

-This flu season brings back memories of emergency room nursing experiences in my past.
+The 2013 flu season brang back memories of emergency room nursing experiences in my past.
 I remember flu seasons when the hospital ran out of saline IV bags due to high admissions of flu sufferers to the ER.
 We even ran out of beds and were forced to line patients along hallways in wheelchairs.
 It amazes me that such a small microscopic germ can be so devastating to patients, hospital staff and on healthcare resources.
 Those most vulnerable to the virus include young children and babies, pregnant women, the elderly, chronic illness sufferers (especially those with respiratory dysfunction) and anyone requiring immune-suppressant medications.

 Tips for Minimizing Exposure to Flu